Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Next, you will need something to mix the dough.
 Many people like to have an electric stand mixer, but your hands will work fine if you do not already have one.

-Finally, it would be best if you have a couple of mixing bowls to mix the dough in and let the dough ball rest in when you knead it.
+Finally, it would be best to have a couple of mixing bowls to mix the dough in and let the dough ball rest in when you knead it.

 Ingredients